common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/br.md

 # *Brezhoneg* &mdash; Breton (`br`)
-> This datasheet has been generated automatically, we would love to include more information, if you would like to help out, [get in touch](https://github.com/common-voice/common-voice/blob/main/docs/COMMUNITIES.md)!

  This datasheet is for version 23.0 of the the Mozilla Common Voice *Spontaneous Speech* dataset for Breton (`br`).
-The dataset contains 28 clips representing 0.1 hours of recorded speech (0.01 hours validated) from 5 speakers.
+The dataset contains 28 clips representing 1 hours of recorded speech (1 hours validated) from 5 speakers.

 ## Language
 <!-- {{LANGUAGE_DESCRIPTION}} -->